Drive along the beautiful coastal Beach Road south-east of Melbourne until you reach the suburb of Frankston.

-The drive provides a picturesque meandering past seaside mansions, delicious seaside cafes, soft sandy beaches and tantalizing shallow inlets.
+The drive travels past picturesque seaside mansions, delicious seaside cafes, soft sandy beaches and tantalizing shallow inlets.
 This coastal drive is thoroughly enjoyable any time of the year.

 The blue waters of Port Phillip bay to your right and the seaside homes to your left provide you with plenty to see and admire as you drive along the foreshore.

-If you keep on driving along the beach road you will eventually reach an awesome beach right at the
+If you keep on driving along this beach road you will eventually reach my favourite beach right at the

 Check out my Google map here.
 If you would like to see the larger map just click the link beneath this map.

 The Homestead is situated next door to the fantastic adventure playground on the Frankston/Langwarren road, here you can enjoy a family BBQ or picnic as well as research some early Australian History.